canyavall/Portfolio/ThinkCode/README.md

   * rangeExtraction: Given an array of ordered ints, check if there are a range in and set it
   * secretString: Find a secret string inside an array of arrays
   * shortestTime: Shortest time a person needs to go from a floor n to the first floor
+  * openOrSenior: Check if a user is open or senior
+  * sumStrings: Given the string representations of two integers, return the string representation of the sum of those integers.
+  * supermarketQueue: There is a queue for the self-checkout tills at the supermarket.
+Calculate the total time required for all the customers to check out!
+  * tripleDouble: Takes in numbers num1 and num2 and returns 1 if there is a straight triple of a number at any place in num1 and also a straight double of the same number in num2

 * Java
   * findLetter: Finds a missing char in one string